nliorni/urepository/Snakemake ngsw 4.0/README.md

-	-a "genotyped" directory which contains the genotyped vcf from the combined gvcf -a "log" directory wich contains all the error messages you might encounter -a "stats" directory with some stats to be processed by scripts (work in progress)
+	-a "genotyped" directory which contains the genotyped vcf from the combined gvcf -a "log" directory wich contains all the error messages you might encounter -a "stats" directory with some stats to be processed by scripts (work in progress) -a "sift_annotated" directory with the output of snpsift annotate -a "sift_vartyped" directory with the output of snpsift vartype

 UPDATES: